jentery/mdia360v2/index.md

 ## M Jan.
 26: Agency and Affect

 Where or how do we locate agency in the relational dynamics of gaming?
 How do games treat our bodies like interfaces?
-How do they stage interaction, and how do we act, think, and feel our way through them?
-Matters of control and vulnerability are important here.
+How do they stage interaction between players?
+With environments and NPCs?
+And how do we act, think, and feel our way through them?
+Matters of control, entitlement, and vulnerability are important here.

-Activities: [_Umurangi Generation_](https://www.umurangigeneration.com/) prompts us to photograph red skies, get paid by for it, and reflect on player, character, and system agency.
+Activities: [_Umurangi Generation_](https://www.umurangigeneration.com/) prompts us to photograph red skies, get paid for it, and reflect on player, character, and system agency.
 Elsewhere, we start the day with a dice roll in [*Citizen Sleeper*](https://www.fellowtraveller.games/citizen-sleeper).

 After class, please read "Agency and Affect" in the class notebook.